+Student Housing offers two types of housing: residence halls and apartments.
 The following information summarizes the various housing options and provides links to more detailed information.
 To apply for housing, select Apply for Housing.

 Residence halls are primarily offered to freshmen, who are guaranteed a spot in the halls for their first year provided all requirements and deadlines are met.
 Residence hall contracts include dining commons meal plans; residence halls do not have kitchens.
 Residents have access to many resources, including computer centers, academic advising centers, professional academic advising staff, and employment opportunities in the residence hall communities.
 Applicants may request to live with a roommate or suitemate of their choice.
-Optional Shared-Interest Communities offer an opportunity to live in a residence hall where students participate in social and recreational activities with people who share similar interests.
+Optional Living-Learning Communities offer an opportunity to live in a residence hall where students participate in social and recreational activities with people who share similar interests.
 Contracts run the length of the regular academic year, from the weekend before fall courses begin until the day following the completion of finals.
 Residence halls are limited to those who are single and under the age of 24.

 Student Housing Apartments (SHA)

 Student Housing Apartments (SHA) is a collection of apartment units Student Housing is leasing from privately owned apartment complexes in the community.
 SHA units are available to incoming transfer students.
 Refer to the Transfer Student Housings Program webpage to learn about the program, including options, eligibility and how to apply.